skywall34/class-planner/README.md

 Vite is configured for:
 - Development server with API proxy
 - Hot module replacement
-- WebSocket proxy for real-time features
+- API proxy for backend communication
 - Production builds with optimization

 ## Development Tools